Veterans Administration & Helping Addicted Veterans

 Once you have become addicted, you should never suddenly stop using drugs.
 Doing so could result in severe, life-threatening complications, depending on a number of critical variables.
-For this reason the Veterans Administration offers medical detox to help veterans safely detox and withdraw from dangerous substances like heroin, benzodiazepine and alcohol.
+For this reason, the Veterans Administration offers medical detox to help veterans safely detox and withdraw from dangerous substances like heroin, benzodiazepine and alcohol.

 In general, medical detox lasts less than two weeks but can be as short as a few days.
 Veterans who need to detox in a professional medical setting are advised to contact their existing VA healthcare provider.

-Because the VA understands that in many cases addicts cannot dedicate themselves to a live-in type of long term treatment, the agency offers effective outpatient treatment at nearly all of its medical centers.
+Because the VA understands that in many cases addicts cannot dedicate themselves to a live-in type of long-term treatment, the agency offers effective outpatient treatment at nearly all of its medical centers.
 During intensive outpatient treatment, veterans attend various therapies in the evening and off-hours so that they can continue to work and/or go to school while getting treatment.

 Residential Inpatient Treatment

-Residential inpatient treatment is offered at VA medical centers and generally consists of a 4 week program designed to intensively treat addicts and alcoholics and prepare them to relearn how to live and function productively while in recovery.
+Residential inpatient treatment is offered at VA medical centers and generally consists of a 4-week program designed to intensively treat addicts and alcoholics and prepare them to relearn how to live and function productively while in recovery.

 Inpatient treatment is the most intensive type of treatment available and is widely considered to be the most successful mode of treatment.
 If you or a veteran you care about needs either inpatient or outpatient treatment, there are a number of ways to begin the process:

-In many cases veterans can be seen same-day and appointments are provided after hours.
-In most cases the staff and counselors at a VA Vet Center are also veterans and therefore can offer a level of understanding that other therapists or counselors cannot.
+In many cases, veterans can be seen same-day and appointments are provided after hours.
+In most cases, the staff and counselors at a VA Vet Center are also veterans and therefore can offer a level of understanding that other therapists or counselors cannot.

-In some cases these therapies can continue for an extended period of time, but veterans should expect to actively make efforts to cease using treatment drugs as soon as possible, lest they merely substitute one addiction for another.
+In some cases, these therapies can continue for an extended period of time, but veterans should expect to actively make efforts to cease using treatment drugs as soon as possible, lest they merely substitute one addiction for another.

 Relapse Prevention and Support

 The Veterans Administration offers a wide range of relapse prevention and treatment support services.
-This includes the hosting of 12 Step and other group therapy programs, liaison and collaboration with outside treatment agencies and programs, and programs to connect veterans and their families to the assistance they need.
+This includes the hosting of 12-step and other group therapy programs, liaison and collaboration with outside treatment agencies and programs, and programs to connect veterans and their families to the assistance they need.

-There’s more to it than just Help for Substance Abuse
+There’s More than Help for Substance Abuse

 For instance, people who are addicted to drugs often suffer from bipolar disorder, schizophrenia, anxiety disorders, depression and other debilitating conditions.
-The VA offers help for all of these and other conditions, and can provide assistance concurrently with treatment for addiction or alcoholism.
+The VA offers help for all of these and other conditions and can provide assistance concurrently with treatment for addiction or alcoholism.

 Help for co-occurring conditions or for a crisis situation can be obtained via the VA Crisis line at 1-800-273-8255, or you can use the MentalHealth.VA.gov website for information about and treatment for specific conditions, most notably the following pages:

 By offering assistance for nearly all problems related to substance abuse and addiction, the VA provides a comprehensive, holistic solution for veterans that has little if any comparison in the civilian sector.

 However, it’s up to veterans and their families to reach out for help, and it may require some work on their part.
-I personally know this to be true; the first day I went to the VA for substance abuse treatment more than 30 years ago I was turned away, as there were no beds available for me at that facility.
+I personally know this to be true: The first day I went to the VA for substance abuse treatment more than 30 years ago I was turned away, as there were no beds available for me at that facility.